wp-plugins/forms-management-system-views-builder/readme.txt

 = Where Can I Get Support For This Plugin? =

-We don't give any support to this plugin here, if you need any help please feel free to contact us through our [support page](https://mostasharoon.org/support/).
+We don't give any support to this plugin here, if you need any help please feel free to contact us through our [support page](http://mostasharoon.org/support/).

 == Changelog ==

+= 1.1 =
+* New: Added new hooks.

 = 1.0 =
 * initial release